DC Defenders: Dwayne Johnson and Dany Garcia era (2023–present)

 On August 3, 2020, it was reported that a consortium led by Dwayne "The Rock" Johnson, Dany Garcia, and Gerry Cardinale (through Cardinale's fund RedBird Capital Partners) purchased the XFL for $15 million just hours before an auction could take place; the purchase received court approval on August 7, 2020.
-In March, 2022, a report emerged that Reggie Barlow would become the new Head Coach of the XFL D.C.
-Franchise, confirming that Washington D.C. would return as an XFL city.
-Barlow's hire was official on April 13, 2022, as well has the return of the D.C.
-Franchise on July 24, 2022.
-On October 31, 2022, The XFL officially announced that the Defenders name would be returning, this time with a brand new logo.
+In March 2022, a report emerged that Reggie Barlow would become the new head coach of the D.C.
+XFL franchise, confirming that Washington, D.C., would return as an XFL city.
+Barlow's hire was official on April 13, 2022, as well as the return of the D.C. franchise on July 24, 2022.
+On October 31, 2022, the XFL announced that the Defenders name would be returning, this time with a brand new logo.

+In September 2023, Axios reported that the XFL was in advanced talks with the USFL to merge the two leagues prior to the start of their 2024 seasons.
+On September 28, 2023, the XFL and USFL announced their intent to merge with details surrounding the merger to be announced at a later date.
+The merger would also require regulatory approval.
+In October 2023 the XFL filed a trademark application for the name "United Football League".
+On November 30, 2023, Garcia announced via her Instagram page that the leagues had received regulatory approval for the merger and were finalizing plans for a "combined season" to begin March 30, 2024.
+The merger was made official on December 31, 2023.

+On March 22, 2025, head coach Reggie Barlow departed the Defenders and quarterback coach Shannon Harris took over in an interim role for the 2025 season.
+Three days later, Harris also appeared to resign to join Barlow at Tennessee State but later clarified that such a change would not take place until at least the end of the season.
+Harris would be named the UFL Coach of the Year after leading the team to a 6–4 record, culminating in a 58–34 victory over the Michigan Panthers in the 2025 UFL championship game.
+Harris accepted the DC head coaching position permanently on July 23; he will join Tennessee State's staff for the 2025 season and will return to DC for 2026.